hikeventures/hikeventures.github.io/_posts/reviews/2014-09-16-aquapac-waterproof-camera-pouch.markdown

 layout: post
 ---

 My Sony A7r arrived - but hey, how should I protect it from all the rain the water when I hike and <a href="http://hikeventures.com/gear-review-unpacking-alpacka-packraft/" target="_self">packraft</a>?
 Since I want to travel light, the bag should be small and light as well.
-After an email discussion with the aquapac customer service, I decided to go for their bags and here comes a short review about the Aquapac Camera Pouch.
+After an email discussion with the aquapac customer service, I decided to go for their bags and here comes a short review about the Aquapac Camera Pouch. {% include disclaimer.html %}

 <a href="http://amzn.to/1tT2v8b"><img src="http://farm8.staticflickr.com/7307/11116437804_2207939524_c.jpg" width="800" height="447" alt="aquapac waterproof camera pouch"></a><!--more-->